Lriego/BES-analysis/README.md

 * **Python** version 3.7.0
 * **R** version 3.6.1

 The script checks anyway if you have them installed and give generic instructions to install them.
-The pipeline can be ran without some alignment programs only if they are not called in.
+The pipeline can be ran without some alignment programs, only if they are not called in.

 ## 3. Main Pipeline